-- Having spent the entire budget on the vendor-approved photographer, enlist the services of a speciality (think portrait) photographer to retake photos when he or she has no location experience or equipment,
+- Having spent the entire budget on the vendor-approved photographer, enlist the services of a specialty (think portrait) photographer to retake photos when he or she has no location experience or equipment.

-- Or lastly, have an employee with little understanding of the nuances of photography volunteers to snap photos on his or her phone.
+- Or lastly, have an employee with little understanding of the nuances of photography volunteer to snap photos on his or her phone.

-Don’t assume that any of the above can actually capture a desirable image to use in marketing your resort, attraction or tourism destination.
+Don’t assume that any of the above can actually capture a desirable image to use in marketing your resort, attraction, destination or business.
 In the end, our retouching photos is often the only way to make our client’s images useful.

 You would expect that approved vendors should, would or could know what they’re doing.